Intrapreneurship and entrepreneurship

 Descriptive model of intrapreneurship

-The descriptive model shown here synthesises the diverse findings on the nature of intrapreneurship from research.
+The descriptive model of intrapreneurship shownin the visual below brings tigether the diverse findings on the nature of intrapreneurship from academic and industry research.

 Where does intrapreneurship happen?